M4 road (Zambia)

-The M4 Road is a road in the Copperbelt Province of Zambia.
-The Road connects the city of Ndola (Capital of the Copperbelt) with the city of Mufulira.
-The route extends to connect Mufulira with the city of Kitwe.
-As it is a v-shaped route, the M4 Road starts and ends at a junction with the T3 Road.
+The M4 road is a road in the Copperbelt Province of Zambia.
+The road connects the city of Ndola (Capital of the Copperbelt) with the town of Mufulira and extends to connect Mufulira with the city of Kitwe.
+As it is a v-shaped route, the M4 road starts and ends at a junction with the T3 road.

-It is the only route that connects the south-western terminus of the Congo Pedicle road coming from Luapula Province (& the town of Mufulira) with the rest of the Copperbelt Province and with roads connecting to neighbouring provinces like the North-Western Province.
+It is the only route that connects the rest of the Copperbelt Province to the town of Mufulira and to the Congo Pedicle road (which is a shortcut to Luapula Province via the Congo Pedicle).

 Route

 The M4 begins at a roundabout by Levy Mwanawasa Stadium in the city of Ndola.
-It begins at a junction with the T3 Road (Ndola-Kitwe Dual Carriageway).
+It begins at a junction with the T3 road (Luanshya Road; Ndola-Kitwe Dual Carriageway).
 The M4 begins by going 60 km north-west to the town of Mufulira.

 At Kamalasha, 17 km north of the Levy Mwanawasa Stadium roundabout, the M4 meets a road which goes eastwards and crosses the near border with DR Congo, with the town of Sakania on the other side of the border.
 It is one of the two borders which provides access to the Congo Pedicle Area of DR Congo from the Copperbelt Province of Zambia.

-By Mufulira Airport in the Mupambe Suburb, it becomes Chatulinga Street, entering Mufulira in a northwesterly direction.
-South of Fairview at the Kitwe Road junction, as Chatulinga Street becomes the M5 Road northwards and proceeds through Mufulira Central to become the Congo Pedicle road, the M4 becomes Kitwe Road by way of a left turn.
+It enters Mufulira in a northwesterly direction as Ndola Road, bypassing the Mufulira Airport.
+South of Fairview at the Kitwe Road junction, as Ndola Road becomes the M5 road northwards and proceeds through Mufulira Central to become the Congo Pedicle road, the M4 becomes Kitwe Road by way of a left turn.

-From Mufulira, the M4 exits the city in a southwesterly direction and goes for 25 km, crossing the Kafue River, to reach its terminus at another junction with the T3 Road (Kitwe-Chingola Dual Carriageway) in the settlement of Sabina, 15 km north-west of the city centre of Kitwe & 10 km south-east of the town of Chambishi.
+From Mufulira, the M4 exits the town in a southwesterly direction and goes for 25 km, crossing the Kafue River, to reach its terminus at another junction with the T3 road (Kitwe-Chingola Dual Carriageway) in the settlement of Sabina, 15 km north-west of the city centre of Kitwe & 10 km south-east of the town of Chambishi.